JUSTIN DORAN

 Prior to working as a Clinical Psychologist, I held a research position at the Black Dog Institute and teaching roles at Macquarie University and the University of Wollongong.

 Doran, J. (2021).
-Working with Suicidal Clients: Rethinking Risk and a Contextual Behavioural Perspective.
+Working with Suicidal Clients: Re-Thinking Risk and Integrating a Contextual Behavioural Perspective.
 Presentation and workshop at the Australian and New Zealand Chapter Association for Contextual Behavioural Science annual conference (26th-28th November).

 Proudfoot, J., Whitton, A., Parker, G., Doran, J., Manicavasagar, V., & Delmas, K. (2012).
 Triggers of mania and depression in young people with bipolar disorder.
 Journal of Affective Disorders143, 196-202.